BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
-  * Updated the LOCAL_ESPA_SCHEMA define to point to espa-product-formatter vs. the outdated espa-common name.
+  * Changed the scene_id in the XML schema to product_id in addition to the XML output files.
-  * Modified the schema to allow the 'source' for the bands to be a generic text vs. a specified list of options.
-  * Confirmed the L1T filenames are supported for both the legacy L1T filenames as well as the new Landsat Collection filenames.
+  * Confirmed that Alaska and Hawaii Albers will be supported by this release.
+  * Modified the convert_*_to_espa routines to automatically determine the name of the XML file, given the MTL file.
+The --xml command-line parameter is no longer supported for the XML filename.
+  * Changed the valid_range data type from long to float.
+The bands can be of floating point data types, so this valid range should support the floating point range.